leormsbee/proj-portfolio/hw_004_css/hw_004_css.md

 Header
 ----------
 Continuous Good logo on left
-- image for logo can be found at images/header.jpg
+- The image for the logo can be found at images/header.jpg

 Menu to the right
 - The links' text color should be: #40a2c9